-Stray is a semi-Open Adventure game about a cute little cat and his exploration throughout cyberpunk-inspired dystopia suburbs.
-It is the currently Top Selling game on Steam.
-It is developed by Bluetwelve Studios and published by well-known Indie Publishers, Annapurna Interactive.
-The game has various types of collectibles and tidbit information about the world in the form of collectibles.
-Few of these are called memories.
+Stray has various types of collectibles and tidbit information about the world in the form of collectibles.
+A few of these are called memories.
 They are found throughout almost every level of the game.
 So let’s discuss all the memory locations to find in the world of Stray including in the annoying areas like The sewer and the Rooftops.

 All 27 Memory Locations In Stray